NikolaiRadke/JQ6500-rescue-tool/README.md

 ## How to use the tool with Linux

-1. Compile the source file *jq6500.c* by typing `Make`.
+1. Compile the source file *jq6500.c* by typing `make`.
 Or, if you encounter some errors, type `gcc jq6500.c -o jq6500`
 2. Plug in your device.
 3. In a terminal, enter the `JQ6500` folder.
 4. Run `./jq6500 -X` to fix your module.